-Cast your mind back to early May when all that was on everyone’s mind and lips was Game Of Thrones, the biggest show of all time coming to its conclusion.
+Cast your mind back to early May, when all that was on everyone’s mind and lips was Game Of Thrones – the biggest show of all time coming to its conclusion.
 Halfway through Season 8 and we had just seen the aftermath of the biggest battle ever put to screen, the next day, episode one of Chernobyl was released.

-HBO are possibly the biggest network in the world having created some of the most iconic shows of the 21st Century: Westworld, Girls, Silicon Valley, Boardwalk Empire, True Blood, Six Feet Under, Big Little Lies, Sex and the City Deadwood, Curb Your Enthusiasm, The Sopranos, Veep, The Leftovers, The Wire and of course, Game of Thrones.
-Alongside this incredible list is the highest rated television show ever on IMDb (9.7/10) which currently holds 95% on Rotten Tomatoes, that show is Chernobyl.
+HBO are possibly the biggest network in the world, having created some of the most iconic shows of the 21st Century: Westworld, Girls, Silicon Valley, Boardwalk Empire, True Blood, Six Feet Under, Big Little Lies, Sex and the City, Deadwood, Curb Your Enthusiasm, The Sopranos, Veep, The Leftovers, The Wire and of course, Game of Thrones.
+Alongside this incredible list is the highest rated television show ever on IMDb (9.7/10) which currently holds 95% on Rotten Tomatoes.
+That show is Chernobyl.

-For Chernobyl, it was a difficult show to create from accounts that were noted down at a time where they were still under Soviet control with the KGB at every corner, lies were thrown around and facts and figures made up to suit whomever.
+For Chernobyl, it was a difficult show to create from accounts that were noted down at a time where they were still under Soviet control with the KGB at every corner.
+Lies were thrown around and facts and figures made up to suit whomever.
 However, the show does more than that; it shows us the men and women who sacrificed themselves, the men who lied and the people who told the truth, how authority is mistreated, the mistakes made and the human cost of it as well as the fall of an empire.

 In overall, HBO have saved themselves, although maybe that’s a bit harsh as the last season of Game of Thrones hasn’t hurt them.
-Additionally, it isn’t entirely their fault but what Chernobyl has done isn’t just created a masterpiece of television, but it has dragged people away from taking down about Game of Thrones and got them praising arguably one of the best television show in history.
+Additionally, it isn’t entirely their fault but what Chernobyl has done isn’t just create a masterpiece of television, but it has dragged people away from taking down about Game of Thrones and got them praising arguably one of the best television shows in history.